|Nr.||Ersatzteil||Spare Part||Pièce de rechange||Notes|

 Unlike the frame of a handgun, its slide can be replaced without incurring legal restrictions under U.S. law.
 In a Browning design, tilting barrel short-recoil handgun, the slide is subjected to stresses that eventually cause it to crack.
 U.S. military M1911 and M1911A1 pistols are often found with their slides replaced by armorers around 30,000 to 60,000 round count.
 Later production slides are distinguished by additional heat treatment.
 That is also the case with P210 slides, which were often replaced in Danish military service due to firing high pressure submachine gun ammunition.
 Such replacement slides can be identified by their serial numbers struck with shallower numerals.
 Improved heat treatment appeared on P210 pistols made in mid-Sixties.
 It can often be identified by dimples from Rockwell hardness testing that appear on the polished lower surface of the breechblock inside the slide.
 When used with standard pressure 9mm Parabellum (Luger) ammunition, a hardened P210 slide can be expected to last well upwards of 100,000 rounds.

 There are three kinds of factory slide finish.
-The polished finish appears on P210-1 and some P210-3 commercial variations and on the first, second, and third Swiss military contract deliveries, numbered from A100001 to A109710.
-Brushed finish appears on most commercial pistols made between early Sixties and mid-Seventies; it was gradually phased out from the fourth Swiss military contract delivery, Ausführung (a), numbered from A109711 to circa A120500.
-Lastly, sand-blasted finish appears on late production commercial pistols and the fourth Swiss military contract delivery, Ausführung (b), numbered from circa A120500 to A213110.
+The polished finish appears on P210-1 and some P210-3 commercial variations, and on the 1st, 2nd, and 3rd deliveries within the 1st Swiss military contract, numbered from A100001 to A109710.
+Brushed finish appears on most commercial pistols made between early Sixties and mid-Seventies; it was gradually phased out in the transitionary model (Übergangsmodell) of the 4th delivery within the 2nd Swiss military contract (2.
+Ausführung, 4.
+Lieferung), numbered from A109711 to circa A120500.
+Lastly, sand-blasted finish appears on late production commercial pistols and the tail end of the 2nd Swiss military contract, numbered from circa A120500 to A213110.

 Early slides are distinguished by their lower rails being milled down almost all the way to the dust cover of the frame, with the slide in battery.
-This design appears on all SP47/8 pistols and a few early commercial P210 variants.
+This design appears on all SP47/8 pistols and a few early commercial P210 variants, as well as the entire 1st Swiss military contract and the transitionary models of the second contract for the P49 pistols, and the 1st, 2nd, and 5th HTK deliveries of the Danish m/49.
 On later slides, the lower rails stand proud of the frame rail channel, their width in line with the slide profile.

-] The Neuhausen design brief of building a Browning-style, short recoil, swinging barrel autopistol with the accuracy of a Luger, inspired key improvements of the pistol’s barrel.
+The Neuhausen design brief of building a Browning-style, short recoil, swinging barrel autopistol with the accuracy of a Luger, inspired key improvements of the pistol’s barrel.
 SIG engineers dispensed with the barrel swinging link, faithfully adapted by Charles Petter from the M1911.
 In the test prototype numbered 6004, SIG used two links pivoting around common upper and lower axes, for the sake of stabilizing the barrel trajectory during the cycling of the action.
-This costly and complicated arrangement was superseded in the test prototype numbered 6007, by incorporation of two precisely milled surfaces, a locking device slot (Verriegelungsnut
+This costly and complicated arrangement was superseded in the test prototype numbered 6007, by incorporation of two precisely milled surfaces, a locking device slot (Verriegelungsnut), inspired by the corresponding features of the Radom Vis, and twin locking device curves (Verriegelungskurven), protected under Swiss Patent No. 270873.
+This arrangement allowed the barrel to remain coupled to the slide in cycling under recoil, until the bullet left the bore, whereupon the chamber started to drop for unlocking the action.

 The original centerfire P210 barrel profile features arched forward lower lugs.
 The arch contrasts with the perpendicular forward edge of the lower barrel lug that appears sporadically throughout the years of production, becoming standardized circa 1993.
 See Armbruster p.
 81 featuring P210-5 P55185 and p.
 144 featuring P210-S P59698, and Vetter p.
 167 featuring P210-S P59700 and p.
 168 featuring P210-5 P53675 and ”ab 1993 neueste Ausführung, Kante”.